AdobeDocs/commerce-merchant-services.en/help/landing/catalog-sync.md

 #### Profiling

-If you noticed, the reindex process of specific feed takes an unreasonably amount of time, run the profiler to collect additional data that might be useful for the Support Team.
+If the reindex process of specific feed takes an unreasonably amount of time, run the profiler to collect additional data that might be useful for the Support Team.
 To do so, pass the `EXPORTER_PROFILER=1`environment variable:

 ```bash
 EXPORTER_PROFILER=1 bin/magento indexer:reindex catalog_data_exporter_products